Table of Contents

 - Enabled: this checkbox determines whether the triggered message is active and currently sent out to customers, or if it is disabled and therefore not being used.

-- Also send to child Accounts: this checkbox determines whether the triggered message will also be sent when a Child Account causes the trigger to run.
+- Also send to Child Accounts: this checkbox determines whether the triggered message will also be sent when a Child Account causes the trigger to run.
 When this checkbox is deselected, no child accounts will receive triggered messages.

 - Name: This is used for the name of the triggered message itself and is a required field.